A few weeks ago, we had a live class about creating and managing investment portfolios in uncertain times.

 What makes you a value investor?

-When you follow this style of investing, you invest in company stocks or equity (shares) and your focus is finding companies that are undervalued on the market so you can invest in them.
+When you follow this style of investing, you invest in company stocks or equity (shares) that are undervalued on the market.

 You want to invest in companies that still have room to grow and that will continue to be profitable in the future.